awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatchlogs.envhealth.md

-# Streaming Elastic Beanstalk Environment Health Information to Amazon CloudWatch Logs<a name="AWSHowTo.cloudwatchlogs.envhealth"></a>
+# Streaming Elastic Beanstalk environment health information to Amazon CloudWatch Logs<a name="AWSHowTo.cloudwatchlogs.envhealth"></a>

 If you enable [enhanced health](health-enhanced.md) reporting for your environment, you can configure the environment to stream health information to CloudWatch Logs\.
 This streaming is independent from Amazon EC2 instance log streaming\.
 This topic describes environment health information streaming\.
 For information about instance log streaming, see [Using Elastic Beanstalk with Amazon CloudWatch Logs](AWSHowTo.cloudwatchlogs.md)\.

 When you configure environment health streaming, Elastic Beanstalk creates a CloudWatch Logs log group for environment health\.
 The log group's name is `/aws/elasticbeanstalk/environment-name/environment-health.log`\.
 Within this log group, Elastic Beanstalk creates log streams named `YYYY-MM-DD#<hash-suffix>` \(there might be more than one log stream per date\)\.

 When the environment's health status changes, Elastic Beanstalk adds a record to the health log stream\.
 The record represents the health status transition—the new status and a description of the cause of change\.
 For example, an environment's status might change to Severe because the load balancer is failing\.
-For a description of enhanced health statuses, see [Health Colors and Statuses](health-enhanced-status.md)\.
+For a description of enhanced health statuses, see [Health colors and statuses](health-enhanced-status.md)\.

-## Prerequisites to Environment Health Streaming to CloudWatch Logs<a name="AWSHowTo.cloudwatchlogs.envhealth.prereqs"></a>
+## Prerequisites to environment health streaming to CloudWatch Logs<a name="AWSHowTo.cloudwatchlogs.envhealth.prereqs"></a>

 To enable environment health streaming to CloudWatch Logs, you must meet the following conditions:
 + *Platform* – You must be using a platform version that supports enhanced health reporting\.